SOBHII97/SOBHII97/README.md

 Email: sobhii7420@gmail.com

 🔗 Let's connect and collaborate on exciting projects!

+Notes:
+ECPC Qualification: Mentioning your qualification for the ECPC is a strong addition to your profile, as it demonstrates your problem-solving abilities and competitive programming skills.

+Link to ECPC Certificate: If you have a certificate or proof of participation, you can include a link to it in your CV or GitHub bio (e.g., "Qualified for ECPC 2023 – View Certificate").

-Feel free to adjust the CV and GitHub bio as per your preferences.
-Good luck with your interview and your learning journey! 🚀
+Good luck with your interview and your continued learning journey! 🚀

-New chat